Feature Averaging: An Implicit Bias of Gradient Descent Leading to Non-Robustness in Neural Networks: Abstract

 \section{Abstract}

-In this work, we investigate a particular implicit bias in the gradient descent training process, which we term “Feature Averaging”, and argue that it is one of the principal factors contributing to non-robustness of deep neural networks.
-Despite the existence of multiple discriminative features capable of classifying data, neural networks trained by gradient descent exhibit a tendency to learn the average (or certain combination) of these features, rather than distinguishing and leveraging each feature individually.
-In particular, we provide a detailed theoretical analysis of the training dynamics of gradient descent in a two-layer ReLU network for a binary classification task, where the data distribution consists of multiple clusters with orthogonal cluster center vectors.
-We rigorously prove that gradient descent converges to the regime of feature averaging, wherein the weights associated with each hidden-layer neuron represent an average of the cluster centers (each center corresponding to a distinct feature).
-It leads the network classifier to be non-robust due to an attack that aligns with the negative direction of the averaged features.
-Furthermore, we prove that, with the provision of more granular supervised information, a two-layer multi-class neural network is capable of learning individual features, from which one can derive a binary classifier with the optimal robustness under our setting.
-Besides, we also conduct extensive experiments using synthetic datasets, MNIST and CIFAR-10 to substantiate the phenomenon of feature averaging and its role in adversarial robustness of neural networks.
-We hope the theoretical and empirical insights can provide a deeper understanding of the impact of the gradient descent training on feature learning process, which in turn influences the robustness of the network, and how more detailed supervision may enhance model robustness.
+In this work, we investigate a particular implicit bias in gradient descent training, which we term “Feature Averaging,” and argue that it is one of the principal factors contributing to the non-robustness of deep neural networks.
+We show that, even when multiple discriminative features are present in the input data, neural networks trained by gradient descent tend to rely on an average (or a certain combination) of these features for classification, rather than distinguishing and leveraging each feature individually.
+Specifically, we provide a detailed theoretical analysis of the training dynamics of two-layer ReLU networks on a binary classification task, where the data distribution consists of multiple clusters with mutually orthogonal centers.
+We rigorously prove that gradient descent biases the network towards feature averaging, where the weights of each hidden neuron represent an average of the cluster centers (each corresponding to a distinct feature), thereby making the network vulnerable to input perturbations aligned with the negative direction of the averaged features.
+On the positive side, we demonstrate that this vulnerability can be mitigated through more granular supervision.
+In particular, we prove that a two-layer ReLU network can achieve optimal robustness when trained to classify individual features rather than merely the original binary classes.
+Finally, we validate our theoretical findings with experiments on synthetic datasets, MNIST, and CIFAR-10, and confirm the prevalence of feature averaging and its impact on adversarial robustness.
+We hope these theoretical and empirical insights deepen the understanding of how gradient descent shapes feature learning and adversarial robustness, and how more detailed supervision can enhance robustness.